krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 relationship about the _masses_ of the signals involved.
 This distinction has direct operational implications.

-For instance, if the signals in Figure 8 represent customer service times, then over a convergent interval, mass contributions reflect what the customer experiences.
-But over shorter, non-convergent intervals, the same contributions reflect only what a system operator sees day to day.
-In this way, convergence can be seen as aligning two perspectives: the customer’s and the operator’s.
+For instance, if the signals in Figure 5 represent customer service times, then over a convergent interval, mass contributions reflect what the customer actually experiences.
+But over shorter, non-convergent intervals, those same contributions primarily reflect what a system operator observes on a day-to-day basis.

-When their averages match, we achieve a state of epistemic coherence—observers agree on what they are measuring.
+In Figure 5, for example, if we extend the observation window far enough to include the full duration of all signals shown, the system will appear convergent over that interval.
+When we measure presence density, signal masses, and incidence rates over this longer window, we are implicitly aligning the customer’s perspective of the system with the operator’s perspective.

+In this way, convergence brings these two perspectives—the customer’s and the operator’s—into alignment.
+More generally, it aligns time-based averages with signal-based averages.
+When these quantities agree, we enter a state of epistemic coherence: multiple observers, using different vantage points, arrive at consistent measurements of system behavior.

+This alignment occurs only when the system is operating at or near equilibrium.

-We will return to this idea in more detail later, particularly in the context of flow measurement in systems that operate far from equilibrium.
+We will return to this important idea in other posts, particularly in the context of flow measurement in systems that operate far from equilibrium.
 But for now, it is enough to recognize that identifying whether a system is operating in a convergent or divergent mode is fundamental to making meaningful decisions when reasoning about a system of presences.

 #### A Note on Determinism